-On my way home from New York in November, I was cursing myself for oversleeping and getting a late start to the airport.
+Recently on my way home from New York, I was cursing myself for oversleeping and getting a late start to the airport.
 I'm a procrastinator and hate mornings- a bad combination for early departures.
 When I arrived at the airport, I raced down the walkway, rolling my suitcase, and landed in the skycap line out of breath.

 "You're overweight" said the skycap.